aws-samples/eks-blueprints-for-terraform-workshop/content/090_cleanup/index.en.md

 weight: 90
 ---

-In this workshop, we created a VPC, then 2 or more clusters.
-The EKS clusters were created using Terraform, but the Applications were deployed using Argo CD.
+In this workshop, we have created a VPC and multiple EKS clusters.
+While the clusters were created using Terraform, the Applications were deployed using Argo CD.

-As Terraform does not know what Argo CD Applications are installed on each EKS cluster, we need to clean those applications before destroying the clusters with Terraform.
+Since Terraform is not aware of the Argo CD Applications installed on each EKS cluster, we need to clean up those applications before destroying the clusters with Terraform.

-To ease this, we prepared a `destroy.sh` script, that will clean properly the installed resources in appropriate order.
+To simplify this process, we have prepared a `destroy.sh` script that will properly clean up the installed resources in the appropriate order.

-If you have deployed additional resources, that may have created Cloud resources, you also need to clean them prior to destroy the clusters, otherwise those resources may be not cleaned properly.
+If we have deployed additional resources that may have created Cloud resources, we also need to clean those up prior to destroying the clusters.
+Otherwise, those resources may not be cleaned up properly.

-### Use the cleanup script
+### Using the cleanup script

-You can just execute the cleanup script.
-In this script, there can be somme errors, but that is normal and the script will repeat some of the actions until normally cleanup success.
+We can execute the cleanup script to remove all resources.
+The script may show some errors during execution, which is normal as it repeats certain actions until cleanup succeeds.

 ```bash
 $BASE_DIR/hack/scripts/destroy.sh